ioccc-src/winner/2024/maffiodo/README.md

 ```

 This struct is huge!
 It uses 72 bytes on 64bit X86 architecture.
 This struct is
-big to fit all the usefull data inside it and also something else that is
+big to fit all the useful data inside it and also something else that is
 needed to compress the code.
 In theory can be much smaller but the final code
 will uses more tokens (I have tried multiple times to implement this interpreter
-but this is the only solution that i've found to match the 2503 limitation.. with
+but this is the only solution that I've found to match the 2503 limitation.. with
 the previous limit of 2053 was really hard to stay under the limits -- for me!).
 Keep in mind also that on 64bit X86 architecture each pointer cost 8 bytes...